preciousogbeiwi/Data-Collection-Pipeline-Project/README.md

 * The optimisation of the code was done by adding decorators and docstrings to all the functions.
+* The test_scraper folder contains script to test the webscraping process

+# Milestone 5: Containerising the Scraper
+In this milestone, the code containing the already created methods were refactored and optimised.
+The unittest modules was applied to test each created method.

+* The optimisation of the code was done by adding decorators and docstrings to all the functions.
-* The test_scraper folder contains script to test the webscraping process The test_scraper folder contains script to test the webscraping process
+* The test_scraper folder contains script to test the webscraping process